 Minimizing processes to focus on output should not result in letting their control out of hand.
 They need to be systematically revised in order to adopt to the changing environment.
 Retrospectives is a simple method to collect feedback and agree on changes at work routines.
 Once a month proposals from team members are collected into 4 backlog columns – “start doing“, “do more”, “stop doing”, “do less”.
 Then the team discusses and agrees which of the proposals will be implemented before the next retrospective meetings.
 The agreed tasks are moved to column “planned” and assigned to a responsible person.

 An agile remote team management obviously requires a tool to be accepted and used by every team member on a daily basis, just like email inbox once was.
 The typical criteria for collaboration tools acceptance by employees are – functional, visual and easy to use.
-If remote teamwork and adoption of a selected tool struggles, we strongly recommend to take a free trial on Teamhood, for which “Easy” and “Visual” are the core values recognized globally by thousands of professionals.
+If remote teamwork and adoption of a selected tool struggles, we strongly recommend to sign up for Teamhood, for which “Easy” and “Visual” are the core values recognized globally by thousands of professionals.